 Blue River — The most convenient white water rafting trip begins in Breckenridge.
 The Blue River is Summit County’s only whitewater river and one of the few opportunities for high country river rafting in the state.
 Exquisitely scenic, our Blue River rafting trip boasts gorgeous views of some of the highest peaks in Colorado, including the mountains in the stunning Gore Range.
 This half-day adventure is a great Breckenridge rafting trip.

 Clear Creek — Clear Creek is the next most convenient choice for Breckenridge, Colorado white water rafting trips.
-This trip starts out about 50 minutes east of Breckenridge in the historic mining town of Idaho Springs and offers full- and half-day rafting trips for all ages and all levels.
+This trip starts out about 50 minutes east of Breckenridge in the historic mining town of Idaho Springs and offers half-day and third-day rafting trips for all ages and all levels.
 Our Clear Creek page describes all your whitewater rafting options.
-You’ll find fun combination trips such as half day rafting followed by a tour of a historic mine, a half-day raft trip followed by a relaxing soak in the natural hot springs of the Indian Springs resort or a half-day Vail Pass bike ride followed by a river run.
+You’ll find fun combination trips such as half day rafting followed by a thrilling zipline adventure.

-The Colorado River — This Breckenridge rafting adventure meets at our basecamp on the town’s Main Street.
-Together, we drive roughly an hour to our remote canyon put-in.
+Colorado River —Rafting trips on the Colorado River start about 1.25 hours west of Breckenridge in Glenwood Springs.
+Full-day, half-day and short trips run through the famous Shoshone Rapids and continue through the spectacular Glenwood Canyon.
 The Colorado River is one of the classic rivers in the United States.
-Starting high in the Colorado Rockies, and eventually flowing through the Grand Canyon, the Colorado is the setting for some great mountain and canyon scenery, natural hot springs and old pioneer cabins.
+Starting high in the Colorado Rockies, and eventually flowing through the Grand Canyon, the Colorado is the setting for some great mountain and canyon scenery.

 In addition to convenient Breckenridge, Colorado white water rafting trips, the area has much to offer.
 For hardcore mountain bikers to leisurely riders, there are lots of great biking trips available.
 The Peaks Trail from Breckenridge to Frisco is known as one of the best singletrack mountain biking trails in the country, and it makes for a great downhill hike.
 The excellent Summit County bike path system includes a path around beautiful Lake Dillon which frequently reflects Colorado’s breathtaking blue skies and is surrounded by the high peaks of Summit County.